djethino/UnityGameTranslator/README.md

 - **Community translations** - download translations from the community website
 - **Automatic game detection** - detects game via Steam ID or product name
 - **Update notifications** - get notified when translations are updated
+- **Mod update checker** - get notified when a new mod version is available on GitHub
 - **Upload your work** - share translations with the community
 - **3-way merge** - intelligently merge updates while keeping your local changes
 - **Device Flow login** - secure authentication without entering passwords in-game